-Decide on the fridge and freezer capacities you need as the combination of these varies - not all will have independent controls.
-Those that do have independent controls ensure that you're not relying on the fridge thermostat to control the compressor for both appliances.
+Decide on the fridge and freezer capacities you need as the combination of these varies - and not all will have independent controls.
+Those that do ensure that you're not relying on the fridge thermostat to control the compressor for both appliances.

 Some models have a 0ºC compartment in the fridge, useful for safe storage of chilled ready meals.

 Large American-style fridge freezers are increasingly popular, because of both their huge capacities and dynamic styling.